Dino0721/BoundlessBooks/README.md

 # Steps
 1. Open Xampp and start Apache and MySQL
 3. start the project in a local host port
+4. Run the command in terminal (php -S localhost:8000) --> if this unable to run then try 8880
-4. run the local host port link
+5. run the local host port link
-5. Make sure there is no ebookdb in the database.
+6. Make sure there is no ebookdb in the database.
-6. Run the project
+7. Run the project
-7. DONE
+8. DONE

 # Example Accounts
 ## Customer